Art-Sells/Arells/Build-Notes.md

 - (A)(B) Total Amount
 - - (W) displays acVatops if the acVatops + (acVatops * .03) < acVacts, otherwise displays acVacts.
 - (A)(B) Amount Holding
-- - (W) displays acVatops if the acVatops + (acVatops * .03) < acVacts, otherwise it is hidden.
+- - (W) displays acVatops if the acVatops + (acVatops * .03) < acVacts, else ...
 - (B) Amount Available To Sell" displays acVacts if the acVacts + (acVacts * .03) > acVatops, otherwise everything below is hidden.
-- - Profits: acVacts - acVatops = Profits
+- - Profits: displays acdVatops if positive, else ...
 - - Sell Amount Input: $ format tel with no * or #
 - - Sell: takes from lowest cVact(cpVatop), if cpVatop(cpVact)1 matches cpVatop(cpVact)2, then take from cpVatop1 first then cpVatop2, etc.
 - - (Confirm Sale) -> Modals